 To organise your visit, please click here

-Following the recent attacks, and in order to ensure the safety of visitors, the Fernand Léger national Museum applies the preventive measures decided by the government for public administrations.
+To ensure the safety of visitors, the Marc Chagall National Museum is applying the preventive measures decided by the government for public administrations.
 For more information on the measures established by the French government, click here

-To adopt the right gestures, consult the document illustrated below:
+To adopt the right precautions, consult the illustrated document below:

 For people coming to visit the museum in groups, with their own guide, the number of people is limited, in compliance with current sanitary standards.
 Reservations are required.